chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 Clone the candi git repository in a folder of your choice  (e.g. ``/home/username/software``).
 Edit the ``candi.cfg`` file to alter which dependencies are compiled.
 This should notably be used to force the installation of the deal.II master version directly instead of the current stable version by setting the ``STABLE_BUILD=false``.

-We recommend installing the following packages (which are specified after line 57):
+The following packages (which are specified after line 57) should be installed:

   .. code-block:: text